CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

 ## Person 1 (Ciaran or Orion)

-1. Open the thrust box on table in front of the pilot.
+1. Open the Deck box on table in front of the pilot.

 1. Look through the Lexan sheet on the deck box and check for any connectors that have fallen out.